-How to visit the Paris Catacombs
+The Best Way to Visit the Paris Catacombs

-Today I will be talking about the Paris Catacombs and tell you how to visit this unusual Parisian attractions.
-You’ve probably heard of it, however, it’s usually not a top priority for the people who come to visit the city of Paris.
+Today I will be talking about the Paris Catacombs and tell you how to visit this unusual Parisian attraction.
+You’ve probably heard of it; however, it’s usually not a top priority for the people who come to visit the city of Paris.
 If you have some time to spare while in Paris, you should consider visiting the Paris Catacombs, because it is interesting, quite impressive and a little creepy.
 A good kind of creepy, don’t worry!

 A short history lesson

-The cimetière des Innocents, located near the Saint Eustache Church in Paris first district, was one of them.
+The Cimetière des Innocents, located near the Saint Eustache Church in Paris’s first district, was one of them.
 Over the years, it got crammed with dead bodies.
-There were so many, they couldn’t even bury all of them.
-Higiene and health issues forced the moving of the corpses from this infectious cemetery.
+There were so many; they couldn’t even bury all of them.
+Hygiene and health issues forced the moving of corpses from this infectious cemetery.
+Was it an easy task moving these corpses?
+Of course not.
+The process took several years.
+Sometimes the bones were moved to the catacombs in the middle of the night on wagons.
 During the end of the eighteenth century, all the bones and remains were moved to old quarries, which are now the Paris Catacombs.